Evaluation of Full Versus Fractional Dose of COVID-19 Vaccine Given as a Booster for the Prevention of COVID-19 in Adults in Mongolia.

 Applicable to the subset participants with additional blood collection.
 IFNγ producing cells as a measurement of cellular immunity will be assessed on a subset of the participants (40%) from each group.
 IFN-γ Enzyme-Linked ImmunoSpot (Elispot) assay will be performed on isolated peripheral blood mononuclear cells (PBMCs).
 Data will be reported as number of IFNγ producing cells/million and presented using means and 95% CI.

-Frequency of cytokine-expressing T cells will be assessed on a subset of participants (40%) using flow cytometry (intracellular staining) on PBMCs samples.
-Data will be reported as frequency (%) of cytokine-expressing T cells presented as means and 95% CI.
+Frequency of wild-type SARS-CoV-2 spike-specific cytokine-expressing T cells will be assessed in a subset of participants (~40%) using intracellular cytokine staining (ICS) by flow cytometry on PBMC samples.
+Results are reported as the frequency (%) of cytokine-expressing CD4 and CD8 memory T cells, summarised as geometric mean concentrations (GMCs) with 95% confidence intervals.

 Time Frame: 3 months post booster vaccination

 All participants with medically attended AE will be collected for 3 months post booster vaccination.
-Data will be presented as proportion of participants who report unsolicited AE.
+Data will be presented as number of participants who report unsolicited AE.

 3 months post booster vaccination

-Confirmed COVID-19 infections will be documented throughout the follow-up period, by clinical severity.
+Confirmed SARS-CoV-2 infections will be documented throughout the follow-up period, by clinical severity.

 Collaborators and Investigators